-The best, most comprehensive list of high school/college graduation gift ideas for guys and girls I’ve seen.
-And…you don’t have to click through an annoying slide show to see everything (don’t you hate those?).
+The BEST list of high school/college graduation gift ideas for guys and girls I’ve seen.
+And…you don’t have to click through an annoying slide show to see everything!

 for an even MORE extensive list of vetted ideas, click here!